Yields: 3 quarts. This recipe can be easily doubled or tripled.

 - ½ teaspoon dried oregano or 1 teaspoon fresh

-- Fresh picked, washed basil, large handful (1 cup leaves, 6g) or 1-2 tablespoons pesto*
+- handful Basil (1 cup leaves, 6g) fresh picked and washed, or 1-2 tablespoons pesto*

-*To preserve the garden basil harvest, make pesto during the summer when fresh basil is plentiful and freeze it in small containers.
-Pesto freezes quite well and adds excellent basil flavor to homemade pasta sauce and other recipes during the winter months, when garden fresh basil is not available and the market price for fresh is high.
+Ohio State University research Scientist, Steven Schwartz, found that the molecular structure of lycopene changes when tomato sauce is heated for a long period of time with fat such as olive oil.
+For more read: TURNING UP THE HEAT ON TOMATOES BOOSTS ABSORPTION OF LYCOPENE*To preserve your garden basil harvest, make pesto during the summer when fresh basil is plentiful and freeze it in small containers.
+Pesto freezes quite well and adds excellent basil flavor to homemade pasta sauce and other recipes during the winter months when garden fresh basil is not available and the market price for fresh is high.

 Buon Appetito